Careers at YWCA Monterey County

 Ensure that therapy services are delivered in a manner that is consistent with YWCAMC policies, applicable laws, contracts, professional standards, and community expectations;

-Attend staff meetings and community events, as requested.
+Attends staff meetings and community events, as requested;

 Performs other duties as requested.